 - Mitochondria inside our cells are generating energy in form of ATP from the food we take in through the mitochondrian respiratory chain.

-- Because the energy to drive ATP synthesis in mitochondria ultimately derives from the oxidative breakdown of food molecules, the phosphorylation of ADP to form ATP that is driven by electron transport in the mitochondrion is known as oxidative phosphorylation.
+- Because the energy to drive ATP synthesis in mitochondria ultimately originates from the oxidative breakdown of food molecules, the phosphorylation of ADP to form ATP that is driven by electron transport in the mitochondrion is known as oxidative phosphorylation.

 - It involves several enzyme complexes within the mitochondrial inner membrane, collectively known as the electron transport chain.